-Renowned for being the most besieged place in the world, its reputation as far as warring is concerned outruns other castles in the world.
-Interestingly today, it has become a remarkable tourist attraction and a symbol of solidarity and national heritage among the people of Edinburgh and Scotland.
+Renowned for being the most besieged place in the world, its reputation–as far as warring is concerned–outruns other castles in the world.
+Interestingly, today it has become a remarkable tourist attraction and a symbol of solidarity and national heritage among the people of Edinburgh and Scotland.

 Frequently Asked Questions

-Edinburgh castle is located at Castlehill, Edinburgh city, UK.
+Edinburgh Castle is located at Castlehill, Edinburgh city, UK.

 The castle was built in 1130 C. E. by King David, the youngest son of King Malcolm III and Saint Margaret.

-FOR HISTORY | BEAUTIFUL IMAGES | INTERESTING FACTS | TICKET PRICES
+FOR HISTORY | BEAUTIFUL IMAGES | INTERESTING FACTS | TRAVEL TIPS

 Revisit More Historic Places Below or Read Further

 Edinburgh Castle holds the distinct reputation of being the most besieged castle in history.
 However, today, it’s one of Scotland’s most happening tourist attractions.
 It’s visited by one million tourists annually and has been a UNESCO World Heritage Site since 1995.
 People love appreciating the Half Moon Battery, as well as Queen Mary’s Chambers.
 The Great Hall is quite impressive as well and always puts people in awe.

 It also should be noted that the Edinburgh Castle has also housed the Scottish National War Memorial since 1927.
 Plus, the castle is strongly affiliated with military operations in Britain as it still houses a garrison.

 The castle in recent times has also served as an exhibition ground for jaw-dropping military parades and ceremonies known as the Edinburgh Military Tattoo.
 Lastly, the 13:00 gun time where a shot signaling One o’clock is fired daily must be mentioned.